 Working capital and finance

-- Of all bandings, Top 11-25 firms continue to be most dependent on external finance, with 24% of their finance being sourced externally.
+- As in 2013, the Top 11-25 firms remain most dependent on direct external finance, with 23% of funding sourced externally.